 Where practicable, camps, incursions and/or whole school excursions are to be planned on a semester basis.

-It is highly recommended that excursions should not take place in the first week of any term unless approved by the school Principal.
+It is highly recommended that excursions should not take place in the first week of any term.
 Ideally the excursion or incursion should take place on a day when specialist programs are least disrupted.

 School Council endorsement is required for all overnight stays and excursions involving adventure activities.
 The Principal is responsible for the approval of single day excursions.

-Information about excursions will be sent to the Principal for School Council reports.
-This will include the educational aims and objectives of the excursion, the venue and itinerary of events.
+For local walking excursions e.g. to wetlands, to the mailbox to post a letter, parents and guardians will sign a permission form when students first enrol with the school that covers the students for the duration of their Coral Park Primary School Enrolment.
+Parents will always be notified in writing when teachers are planning a local excursion.

+Expectations

+The Department’s requirements and guidelines relating to preparation and safety will be observed in the conduct of all excursions.

+The principal or nominee will ensure that full records are maintained regarding the camp/excursion/incursion.

+The principal or nominee will ensure adequate planning and preparation, including the preparation of students takes place.

+The emergency management process of the school will extend to incorporate all camps and excursions.

+Planning - Teacher responsibilities

+Prior to conducting a camp or excursion, the Department’s requirements and guidelines relating to camps or excursions will be observed.
+This includes Safety, Emergency & Risk Management (including bushfires), student medical information and safety guidelines for education outdoors.

+On days of extreme fire danger or total fire ban, the principal or nominee may need to cancel an excursion at short notice.
+Where an excursion is not cancelled, special fire safety precautions will be implemented.
+Risk assessment documentation must be completed.

+The organising teacher needs to ensure that the Excursion / Incursion checklist is completed and followed during the organisation and planning of an excursion / incursion.

 Excursion/Camp coordinators should visit all sites where excursions will take place to familiarise themselves with the layout of the area and its facilities, assess any possible risks and discuss programs/issues with the organisation.

 All excursions and paid incursions require parental or guardian permission.
 Students are unable to be taken out of the school grounds without a signed permission form from parents.

-All excursion notes must be approved by the principal and distributed to students at least three weeks prior to the event.
+All excursion notes must be approved by the principal, will be generated through Cases 21 by office staff and distributed to students at least six weeks prior to the event.
 For school camps at least a term’s notice should be given to parents.

 The coordinator will notify the Office Manager of the excursion or incursion prior to the notices being distributed to students.
 This will enable details of the excursion to be added to CASES 21.

 All money and excursion forms must be sent to the office for processing.
-Any parent wishing to use the Education Maintenance Allowance (EMA) must apply for this through the Business Manager.
-Teachers cannot approve EMA payments.
+Any parent wishing to apply for the Camps, Sports & Excursion Funding (CSEF) must apply for it by filling out the required form and providing a copy of their Health care card.
+These forms need to be completed and returned by the end of term 2.
+Teachers cannot approve CSEF payments.

-All endeavours will be made not exclude students from excursions for financial reasons.
+All endeavours will be made to not exclude students from excursions for financial reasons.
 Parents experiencing financial difficulty, who wish their child to attend an excursion will be required to discuss their individual situation with the Principal.
-Decision regarding alternative payment arrangements will be made by the Principal on a case by case basis.
+Decisions regarding alternative payment arrangements will be made by the Principal on a case by case basis.